bagnalla/zar/python/zar/README.md

 ### Uniform sampling

-Another common operation is randomly drawing from a finite collection of values with equal (uniform) probabilities.
+Another common operation is to randomly draw from a finite collection of values with equal (uniform) probability of each.
 An old trick for drawing an integer uniformly from the range `[0, n)` is to generate a random integer from `[0, RAND_MAX]` and take the modulus wrt. `n`:
 ```python
 x = rand() % n # Assign x random value from [0,n)
 ```
 but this method suffers from modulo bias when `n` is not a power of 2, causing some values to occur with higher probability than others (see, e.g., [this